hanrick2000/blog/programming/Keyboard Shortcuts.md

 **(number+)d(u)** | **half page down(up)**
-yy|copy the current url to the clipboard yf|copy a link url to the clipboard
+yy|copy the current url to the clipboard yf|copy a link url to the clipboard p/P|search the text in clipboard using search engine
 ?| help

 ##### Customize keys